Installing Ubuntu Server on M.2 Drives for Pi5 SBCs.

 There is a redundancy requirement when assembling an HA (High Availability) cluster.
 Many different flavours of Kubernetes (K8s, K3s, MicroK8s, K0s, and even Minikube) support HA clustering and I will use my Homelab hardware, such as it is, to practice the skills of deploying HA solutions.
 Using Pi5 SBCs as HA Master Nodes (sometimes called Control Planes) is fine due to the low resource requirements.
 Worker Nodes (sometimes called Data Planes), on the other hand, consumes many resources (CPU cycles, RAM, bandwidth, etc.) due to processing resource requests.
 Not only do Worker Nodes need to send a LOT of data, but they must also spin up more nodes when the demand increases.
 More nodes means more resources consumed.

-For M.2 drives, there is a speed difference between the (older) SATA interface and the (newer) NVMe interface.
+For M.2 NVMe drives, there is a speed difference between the (older) SATA interface and the (newer) NVMe interface.
 The drives I use in this post are NVMe PCIe Gen3 x4 ↗.
-The enclosure I use also supports NVMe Drives.
-The hats that are installed in the Pi5 SBCs are also NVMe compatible.
-I also have a SATA M.2 enclosure but I am having trouble locating an M.2 2242 SATA drive to confirm this process works on older technologies.
-Comment below if you have tried using SATA M.2 drives.
-Enquiring minds are very curious.
+The M.2 NVMe enclosures I use also support NVMe Drives.
+Also, the hats that are installed in the Pi5 SBCs are also NVMe compatible.

 Prerequisites.